 Zakim is a Semantic Web agent ("swagent") that helps facilitate meetings using IRC in conjunction with the W3C's Zakim audio teleconference bridge.

 The RRSAgent IRC bot was written by Dave Beckett then of ILRT Bristol (Dave calls it 'logger') and Ralph Swick of W3C/MIT.
 The name comes from earlier variants on the same theme by Ralph.
-David Booth of Hewlett-Packard wrote the log reformatting script that generates formatted draft minutes.
+David Booth of Hewlett-Packard wrote the v1 log reformatting script that generates formatted draft minutes.
 Bert Bos rewrote the formatting script and added more features; that is version 2.